Vietnam Airlines: Expansion: 2007–current

-According to a number of newspaper reports in 2007, the Vietnamese government planned to partly privatize Vietnam Airlines.
+According to several newspaper reports in 2007, the Vietnamese government planned to partly privatize Vietnam Airlines.
 In the plan, the government considered selling 20–30% of the airline's stake to outsiders, with the government holding the balance.
 This was a small part of a bigger proposal by the government to privatize its state-owned companies, due to be completed by 2010.
-Vietnam authorized the plan the following year; however, the plan was not carried out as the airline missed its deadline scheduled by the government, which was arranged for 2010, due to the Global Financial Crisis.
+Vietnam authorized the plan the following year; however, the plan was not carried out as the airline missed its deadline scheduled by the government, which was arranged for 2010, due to the Great Recession.

 On 1 October 2007, the airline and VALC signed a memorandum of understanding for the purchase of ten Airbus A350 XWBs, and 20 additional Airbus A321s.
 The Airbus A350s will supplement the Boeing 787s already ordered by the airline.
 This single order will result in Vietnam Airlines becoming one of the largest Airbus operators in Asia.
 The two companies also ordered five extra ATR 72-500s in December 2007.